promised-ai/redpoll-website/content/blog/otacon-genomics.md

 </p>

 Evolution is fueled by novelty.
-When we make a cross we receive an entirely new set of genetics created by [recombination](https://en.wikipedia.org/wiki/Genetic_recombination) and mutation.
+When we make a cross we receive entirely new genetics created by [recombination](https://en.wikipedia.org/wiki/Genetic_recombination) and mutation.
 When we develop the individual, the development of that individual is subject to environmental and epigenetic effects, which the sequence data do not account for.

 To relate back to the hierarchy:

 - **Class**: A new gene would represent a new feature class and a new phenotype or set of phenotypes would represent a novel class, e.g. a Red Labrador Retriever.
 - **Features**: Additional measurements or features.
 Often in breeding different measurements are taken dependent on the performance of the individual.
 Some measurements are expensive or time consuming, and are not conducted on individuals that will be removed from the pipeline.
 Additionally, as sequencing technology changes, different genetic marker sets of different resolutions will be collected.
 - **Internal Dynamics**: Movement of genes in the feature space.
 Several genetic mechanisms cause parts of DNA that influence certain phenotypes to move positions.
-This results in changes in the causal structure in parts of that data, which is something that is very hard for machines to deal with.
+This results in changes in the causal structure in parts of that data, which is something that is very difficult for machines to deal with.
 - **External Dynamics**: Environmental factors affect physical development through several mechanisms that present themselves differently depending on other environmental factors.
 A epigenetic effect might be easier to tease apart from plants grown in a growth chamber than plants grown in the field.
 - **Agent dynamics**: Breeding objectives change, for example in the face of a new disease or pest, and when trying to develop a new class of product, such as [short-stature corn](https://www.agriculture.com/news/crops/short-stature-corn-on-the-way-from-bayer-cropscience).

-We're also generating our own training data, so the decisions we make not only influence our ability to deliver a great product and maintain diversity, but also influence our ability to make informed decisions in the future.
+In plant breeding, we're also generating our own training data, so the decisions we make not only influence our ability to deliver a great product and maintain diversity, but also influence our ability to make informed decisions in the future.

 # Wrap up